token-spawner/TokenSpawner/README.md

 ## 💥 WHAT THIS IS

-Mass airdrops at **web speed**.
-We're talking millions of wallets.
-What traditional platforms take days to process, we handle in under an hour.
+High-performance distribution infrastructure for Solana.
+Process millions of transactions in parallel.
+Traditional platforms take days—we complete in under an hour.

-**100% of Pump Fun creator trading fees** → **Every wallet that actually trades**
+**100% of Pump Fun creator trading fees** distributed to active traders.
+No tokens, no governance, no claim process.

-No tokens.
-No votes.
-No claims.
-Just pure, direct deposits.

 ---